Table of Contents

 - Light flashes.
 You may notice small light flashes in your side (peripheral) vision.

 These floaters do not generally result in vision loss, but they can lead to a problems, such as:

 - Retinal detachment.
 This happens when your retina becomes pulled or lifted from its regular position.
 It can lead to vision loss if not treated.
 When there are tears or smaller injuries, this is referred to as a retinal tear.
 Laser surgery can treat a tear, while traditional surgery may be needed for a retinal detachment.

 - Macular hole.
 The macula is in the central part of the retina.
 It is the part of the eye that lets you see things in detail.
 If a part of your macula breaks, it could result in a hole that causes vision problems.
 Some macular holes heal on their own, while surgery is needed to repair others.
 Surgery involves removing the vitreous liquid and supplanting it with a mixture of gas and liquid.
 You will have to be face down for one to two days or even a few weeks after this surgery.
-You will usually not be allowed to fly for about six months to prevent changes in air pressure from causing the bubble to increase in size, which could result in additional eye pressure.
+You will usually not be allowed to fly for two months to prevent changes in air pressure from causing the bubble to increase in size, which could result in additional eye pressure.

 Frequently Asked Questions

 A clear fluid at the frontal part of the eye, the aqueous humor provides nutrients to parts of the eye that do not have blood supply.
 The clear aqueous humor also drains out at an equal rate to remove waste.
 It makes sure your eye is the right shape and maintains the right amount of pressure in the eye at all times.

 Why is the vitreous humor important?